 We are experiencing network issues.
 The following services are down: voicemail and faxing.
 While we work to resolve the situation, there may be some intermittent issues.
 Please visit lynn.edu for the latest updates.

-Kelly Burlison is an assistant professor and coordinator of reading and ESOL at Lynn University.
+Kelly Burlison is an assistant professor and program coordinator for the Elementary Education K-6 undergraduate program at Lynn University.
 Born in upstate NY, she received both a B.S. degree in Health Education K-12, a n M.S in Reading Education K-12 from SUNY Cortland, and an Ed.D. degree in Instructional Leadership at Nova Southeastern University.
 Burlison began her teaching career as a reading specialist working briefly in the elementary grades before becoming a high school reading teacher, mentor, and reading coach for the Palm Beach County School District.
 She has experience working extensively with diverse students, struggling and resistant readers, and novice reading teachers grades K-12.
 Burlison has attended various reading district and state conferences, conducted literacy workshops, and has experience assessing students’ academic needs for all grade levels.
 She has been trained in several academic intervention programs, facilitated reading leadership teams, and implemented reading and writing tutorials.